Wavepacket and Reduced-Density Approaches for High-Dimensional Quantum Dynamics: Application to the Nonlinear Spectroscopy of Asymmetrical Light-Harvesting Building Blocks: Introduction

 \section{Introduction}

-The photophysics and ultrafast funneling dynamics in treelike poly(phenylene ethynylene) (PPE) dendrimers have drawn a great interest since their original synthesis in 1995.\cite{xu_design_1994} They have been extensively studied, both experimentally\cite{devadoss_energy_1996,shortreed_directed_1997,melinger_optical_2002,swallen_dendrimer_1999,kopelman_spectroscopic_1997} and theoretically,\cite{minami_frenkel-exciton_2000,chernyak_exciton_2000} for their astonishing light-harvesting properties.
-In the present work, we investigate such features in an asymmetrical building block, for which we extract time-dependent spectral fingerprints of ultrafast electronic excitation-energy transfer (EET) from simulations with performant quantum-dynamics methods using an \textit{ab initio} calibrated vibronic coupling Hamiltonian (VCH) model in full dimensionality as regards in-plane motions (93 vibrational modes).
+The photophysics and ultrafast funneling dynamics in treelike poly(phenylene ethynylene) (PPE) dendrimers have drawn great interest since their original synthesis in 1995.\cite{xu_design_1994} They have been extensively studied, both experimentally\cite{devadoss_energy_1996,shortreed_directed_1997,melinger_optical_2002,swallen_dendrimer_1999,kopelman_spectroscopic_1997} and theoretically,\cite{minami_frenkel-exciton_2000,chernyak_exciton_2000} for their astonishing light-harvesting properties.
+In the present work, we investigate such features in an asymmetrical building block of PPE dendrimers, for which we extract time-dependent spectral fingerprints of ultrafast electronic excitation-energy transfer (EET) from simulations with performant quantum-dynamics methods using an \textit{ab initio} calibrated vibronic coupling Hamiltonian (VCH) model in full dimensionality as regards in-plane motions.

-Simulating energy-resolved molecular photodissociation or light-absorption cross-section spectra from time-dependent wavepacket quantum dynamics has been triggered by the seminal work of Heller in the late 1970s.\cite{heller_timedependent_1975} Rather than diagonalising a molecular Hamiltonian -- which becomes rapidly impracticable for high-dimensional molecular systems -- it was then proposed that propagating a wavepacket and taking the Fourier transform of its autocorrelation function -- so as to get a power spectrum -- could be a less-expensive avenue from a numerical point of view.

-Such a realisation may be considered as a milestone in the history of wavepacket quantum dynamics within the `molecular physics and theoretical chemistry' communities, which perhaps found its acme with the release of the multiconfiguration time-dependent Hartree (MCTDH) method\cite{meyer_multi-configurational_1990,beck_multiconfiguration_2000} -- able to treat molecules with about tens of atoms -- and its landmark applications in the late 1990s and early 2000s to the calculations of the photoexcitation spectrum of pyrazine and the photoionisation spectrum of butatriene\cite{raab_molecular_1999,cattarius_all_2001}, in perfect agreement with experiments.
-Extensions to higher-dimensional systems, such as the multilayer version of MCTDH (ML-MCTDH) have been designed since then so as to handle molecules with about hundreds of atoms.\cite{wang_multilayer_2003,manthe_multilayer_2008,wang_multilayer_2015}

-The spectral method proposed by Heller is a linear-response approach based on first-order time-dependent perturbation theory.
-It is justified, \textit{via} Fourier-transform relations between time/energy-resolved Green's functions (propagator/resolvent), from the equivalence of the sudden dynamical response of a system to a spectrally ``white'' Dirac delta pulse in time (flat-intensity, phaseless, and infinitely broad spectrum) with the sequence of light-matter resonances induced by tunable continuous waves that monitor at each transition energy the spectral density of states of the unperturbed Hamiltonian so as to produce a cross section.

-While such an approach was originally designed for providing the weak-field limit (one photon) of the absorption/excitation spectrum to be recorded in steady-state spectroscopy, it quickly became a computational way for mimicking the time-resolved effect of a very short pulse (sudden or impulsive Condon approximation) due to the emergence of pump-probe femtochemistry,\cite{zew96:12701} designed to monitor -- and ultimately control -- the ultrafast photochemical/photophysical response of molecules to the excitation by UV-visible light pulses.